Azure/kubeflow-aks/website/content/en/docs/Getting started/custom-password-tls/index.md

     kubectl get pods -n kubeflow-user-example-com
     ```
 1. Restart dex to ensure dex is using the updated password
-    > :warning: It is important that you restart the dex pod by running the command below.
-If you don't any previous password (including the default password 12341234 if not changed) will be used from the time the Service is exposed via `LoadBalancer` until the time this command is run or the dex is otherwise restarted.
+    {{< alert color="warning" title="Warning" >}}It is important that you restart the dex pod by running the command below.
+If you don't any previous password (including the default password 12341234 if not changed) will be used from the time the Service is exposed via `LoadBalancer` until the time this command is run or the dex is otherwise restarted.{{< /alert >}}
     ```bash
     kubectl rollout restart deployment dex -n auth
     ```